MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/desktop-build-basic-winui3-app.md

 ## Summary

-In this topic we covered accessing the underlying window implementation, in this case Win32 and HWNDs, and use Win32 APIs in your app along with the WinRT APIs of Windows 10.
+In this topic we covered accessing the underlying window implementation, in this case Win32 and HWNDs, and use Win32 APIs in your app along with the WinRT APIs of Windows 10 and later.
 This lets you use much of your existing desktop application code when creating new WinUI 3 desktop apps.

 We also covered how you can use the .NET 5 APIs with WinUI 3 as your UI Framework.